mikrono/tModLoaderWiki_kr_ko/Intermediate-Guide-to-AI.md

 ```cs
 Projectile.NewProjectile(npc.Center.X, npc.Center.Y, 0, -50, ProjectileID.WoodenArrowHostile, 50, 0f);
 ```
-Keep in mind that the wooden arrow AI slows and eventually reverses velocity As you can see each parameter is filled out with the information about how to create the projectile.
+Keep in mind that the wooden arrow AI slows and eventually reverses velocity.

+As you can see each parameter is filled out with the information about how to create the projectile.

+The X and Y to spawn it at are the npcs center, its x velocity should be 0, and the Y should be -50(up 50 pixels a frame).
+The projectile should be a hostile wooden arrow, with 50 damage and no knockback.

   If we add this into our AI we can get are first "Attack"(I also removed the velocity change so that you can better see how the attack will loop endlessly)
 ```cs
 int Time;
 public override void AI(){